ldynia/archcolider/BusinessDrivers .md

 3. (crazy idea) Smart-fridges can have a QR code that will navigate for a web-page of a specific fridge, where user can make an order or get info about meals. (not our case, because still pay throught smart-fridge terminal and it out of scope and responsibility)

-## 6. Notification system to inform user about their orders
+## 6. Orders system - Notification system to inform user about their orders.

 1. User get notification about any significant action that related to actual ordering: payment process (initializing and result), availability of food for pickup, canceling, out of stock situation.
 2. User can set prefered way of notification: in-app, push, sms, email.

-## 7. Notifications about new loyality programs and coupon
+## 7. Loyality system - Notifications about new loyality programs and coupon.

 1. Notification about non-ordering event should be managed separately.
 2. User can set prefered way of notification: in-app, push, sms, email.